u3041052/Data-Analysis-Project/README.md

    python salesdataset_analysis.py
    ```
 > **Note**: Ensure all dependencies are installed before running the project.
+> ## Notes
+- If the file path is different, update the `file_path` variable in the script to point to the correct location of `shopping_trends_updated.csv`.

+## License
+This project is licensed under the MIT License.

 ## Data Description
 The dataset used in this project includes the following columns: